digipet007/friend-finder/README.md

 ## Deployment and General Use
-This app can be deployed to a server, such as Heroku or AWS, for online use from different devices.
+This app can be deployed to a server, such as Heroku or AWS, for online use from different users.
 Data input by the user is stored on the server as well.

 ## Built With